sweetest-framework/sweetest/GUIDELINES.md

 #### Add the `when` function

-Functions starting with `when` are taking care of the "acting" part in "arrange", "act", "assert" and would hence interact directly with the production system; so let's wire the test to the production code:
+Functions starting with `when` are taking care of the "acting" part in "arrange", "act", "assert" and therefore interact directly with the production system.
+So let's wire the test to the production code:

 ```kotlin
 fun whenLoggingIn(email: String, password: String) {